Why Lights Dim When High-Load Devices Start: What It Means for Electrical Safety

 What’s Considered Normal?

 The dimming should be subtle, not dramatic.
-Lights should return to full brightness immediately and should not continue flickering.
+Lights should return to full brightness immediately and should not continue flickering, pulsing, or changing brightness while the appliance keeps running.

 If you want to understand how load interacts with wiring limits, review How Home Electrical Loads Really Work.

-Pattern to watch: If dimming becomes more noticeable over time, happens with smaller appliances, or affects multiple rooms, it may indicate system strain.
+Pattern to watch: If dimming becomes more noticeable over time, happens with smaller appliances, affects multiple rooms, or appears when generator power is being used, treat it as a warning pattern rather than a harmless blink.

 When Dimming Signals a Bigger Issue